Introduction to Game Studies

 For quizzes and exams, you may be required to use the Respondus Lockdown Browser, which includes video monitoring.
 If your laptop does not have a built-in webcam, you will need to invest in or borrow one to use with your university-mandated laptop computer.
 (Wikipedia has a useful entry on webcams.)

-Also, you will create a video recording for a major assignment and upload this recording to YouTube.
+Also, you will create video recordings of yourself for assignments and upload these recordings to YouTube.
 If your laptop, digital camera, or phone does not include these capabilities, you will need both a microphone and webcam to use with your laptop.

 Lockdown Browser